TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.qnamaker/cognitiveservices-qnamaker-creating-qna-service.md

 `"PrimaryEndpointKey": "[concat(parameters('appName'), '-PrimaryEndpointKey')]",
 "SecondaryEndpointKey": "[concat(parameters('appName'), '-SecondaryEndpointKey')]",`

-You can reference the ARM template that is generated when creating a QnA Maker resource in the portal, by selecting **Automation options** on the Review + create screen.
+   To reference the ARM template that is generated when creating a QnA Maker resource in the portal, select **Automation options** on the Review + create screen.

 ## **Recommended Documents**